KritsadaKaewmani/HDR_EXIF/README.md

 filename_HDR_P3_D65_ST2084.heic<br>
 filename_P3_PQ.heic<br>
 filename_HDR_gain_map.heic ( with tmp gain map for preview in /gainmap folder)<br>
-🚧 something happend to the gain map version, color shifted to yellow i'm still working on it
+🚧 Something happened to the gain map version; the color shifted to yellow.
+I'm still working on it.

 ### Reference